lipis/flag-icons/README.md

 Getting the code
 ----------------
-The easiest way to get the code is to [fork it][fork] and then clone it.
+The easiest way to get the code is to fork it and then clone it.

 Or you can clone it directly using the command line:

     $ hg clone https://bitbucket.org/lipis/gae-init project-name